native-network/native-tribe-contracts/Readme.md

 ##### 4) Initializer the token sale

-    - Run `npm run token-sale` from the project root with the same account used to launch the communiuty.
+    - Run `npm run token-sale` from the project root